upspin/upspin/doc/security.md

 damage of a malicious directory server returning the wrong result from a call to `WhichAccess`.
 A cautious owner should not place private directories inside public directories.

+To prevent a subverted directory server from returning entirely fraudulent directory entries that would be undetectable by upspinfs, **ee** and all the other packings at a minimum include a signature by the writer of the path name, packing, and timestamp.
+**Plain** packing does only this minimum, with no signature or encryption on the content, to simplify implementation of lightweight dynamic file systems as might be associated with devices such as cameras.

 Finally, while the backup properties of Upspin improve on most people's file systems today, a malicious or buggy directory or storage server can